gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

 * Rotation matrices
 * Quaternions

 Quaternions do not suffer from the **gimbal lock** that Euler angles do.
 A quaternion describes a rotation from one coordinate system to another.
 When they are used purely to represent a rotation (e.g. no reference coordinate system specified), they are called **rotation quaternions**.
-They can also be used to decribe an orientation, as long as a reference coordinate system is supplied (in which the quaternion specifies the orientation as a rotation from the reference coordinate system to the coordinate system of the rotated object).
+They can also be used to describe an orientation, as long as a reference coordinate system is supplied (in which the quaternion specifies the orientation as a rotation from the reference coordinate system to the coordinate system of the rotated object).
 In this case they are called **orientation quaternions**.

 ## Scalar And Vector